phetsims/gas-properties/doc/implementation-notes.md

 * reference: https://en.wikipedia.org/wiki/Collision_response
 * impulse-based contact model

+The `dt` for all top-level ScreenView and Model classes is in seconds, because that's what is provided by `Sim` when it steps the simulation.
+All other `dt` values are in picoseconds.

 To avoid working with very small numbers and encountering potential float-point errors, we are not using SI units in the model.
 For example, KE (Kinetic Energy) is typically in J, which is _kg * m<sup>2</sup> / s<sup>2</sup>_.